gershnik/gershnik.github.io/apps/intercom/index.md

 - Go to Settings > Apps > See all apps and find Tiny Intercom
 - Tap Battery and select Unrestricted.

-On Pixel devices you will also need to:
-- Go to Settings > Network & internet.
-- Select Adaptive connectivity (on the bottom of the screen)
-- Toggle it OFF.

 On earlier Android versions there is a "Keep Wi-Fi on during sleep" toggle under Settings > Wi-Fi > Advanced.